Specialty Care Programs

 Anodyne (Infrared Light) Therapy is a non-invasive way to increase circulation and reduce pain.
 State of the art equipment is used in the area affected in order to increase blood flow and reduce pain, stiffness, and muscle spasms caused by underlying health conditions.
 Anodyne is safe and effective for many conditions.

 Helpful tools and resources for patients and families considering Anodyne Therapy:

 Congestive Health Failure is one of the most common reasons for hospital admission and each patient’s disease progression varies.
 Pinnacle Senior Care’s program is designed to prevent recurrent repeated hospital visits through the use of physical therapy and nursing interventions that are based on your individual treatment goals We focus on diet, disease, and medication management.

 Did you know that the Center for Disease Control (CDC) has rated Chronic Obstructive Pulmonary Disease (COPD) to be the third leading cause of death amongst Americans?
 Here at Pinnacle Senior Care we realize the difficulties associated with living with COPD.
-Our skilled clinicians provide care, therapies and education that will assist in your ability to manage your COPD and decrease the amount of emergency room visits and most importantly help you to enjoy a better quality of life.
-We will work closely with your physician to develop a plan of care that meets your individual treatment goals and includes disease management, medication education and compliance, environmental assessment and safety issues, nutritional and lifestyle modifications.
+Our skilled clinicians provide care, therapies and education that will assist in your ability to manage your COPD and decrease the amount of emergency room visits.
+Most importantly, we help you to enjoy a better quality of life.
+We will work closely with your physician to develop a plan of care that meets your individual treatment goals and includes disease management, medication education and compliance, environmental assessment for safety issues, and nutritional / lifestyle modifications.